 - Strategic Management (3 credits)

-MSBA 6310 Programming and Application Development (3 credits)
+MSBA 6310 Programming and Application Development (3 credits, online)

 Fundamentals of structured and object-oriented programming in various application environments, development of web-based and mobile applications, programming for statistical and scientific computation.

-MSBA 6320 Data Management, Databases, and Data Warehousing (3 credits)
+MSBA 6320 Data Management, Databases, and Data Warehousing (3 credits, online)

 Fundamentals of database modeling and design, normalization; extract, transform, and load; data cubes and setting up a data warehouse; data pre-processing, quality, integration, and stewardship issues; advances in database and storage technologies.